helgeu/MveFuncBuild/README.md

 2. Open in visual studio
 3. build

-no folder http recreated and function.json is then also missing
+no folder name `http` recreated and foøe `function.json` is then also missing

 ## Debug